the1lab/1lab/src/Cat/Instances/Discrete.lagda.md

 Disc A A-grpd .idl _ = ∙-idr _
 Disc A A-grpd .assoc _ _ _ = sym (∙-assoc _ _ _)

-Disc' : Set ℓ → Precategory ℓ ℓ
+-- Disc' : Set ℓ → Precategory ℓ ℓ
-Disc' A = Disc ∣ A ∣ h where abstract h : is-groupoid ∣ A ∣
+-- Disc' A = Disc ∣ A ∣ h where abstract
+--   h : is-groupoid ∣ A ∣
-  h = is-hlevel-suc 2 (A .is-tr)
+--   h = is-hlevel-suc 2 (A .is-tr)

+Disc! : {T : Type ℓ} ⦃ u : Underlying T ⦄ (A : T) {@(tactic hlevel-tactic-worker) is-grpd : is-groupoid ⌞ A ⌟} → Precategory (u .Underlying.ℓ-underlying) (u .Underlying.ℓ-underlying)
+Disc!
+A {is-grpd} = Disc ⌞ A ⌟ is-grpd
+  -- where abstract
+    -- h : is-groupoid ⌞ A ⌟
+    -- h = is-grpd
 ```

 We can lift any function between the underlying types to a functor